openPupil/Open-PupilEXT/README.md

 **Step 3: Testing with the demo datasets**

 You can load the provided demo dataset (see section 2.4) into PupilEXT for initial testing and enjoying the features during offline analysis.
-We recommend watching the video tutorials (see section 2.5) of PupilEXT before using the provided eye images.

-**Additional Information**

-It should be noted that the PupilEXT software is not designed for the dark-mode of macOS, as the icons in the quick-toolbar are colored with black lines.
-Therefore, the icons will not be visible when running PupilEXT in dark mode.
-We recommend to use the software only in light-mode of macOS.

 ### 2.2.
 Installation on Windows 10 (64 bit)
 **Step 1: Download and install the Pylon Camera Softwware**